makhzumbinharun/CSE-101-102-Structured-Programming-Language-and-Lab/Class Problems/Check if a year is a Leap Year/Readme.md

 <b>Output<b><br>
 <pre>2024 is a Leap Year</pre>
 <b>Note<b><br>
-Use if...else or Nested if...else
+Use if...else or nested if...else